aimeos/aimeos-docs/src/cronjobs/create-job-controller.md

 $result = $view->render( $view->config( $tplconf, $default ) ) );
 ```

-At first, you can retrieve a new view from the context object by using the `getView()` method.
+At first, you can retrieve a new view from the context object by using the `view()` method.
 For repeated calls it always returns a clean object regardless of what has been done with previous object.
 You can assign data directly like shown above or assign multiple key/value pairs at once using the `assign()` method.
 It's signature and more useful methods can be found in the [view class](https://github.com/aimeos/ai-controller-jobs/tree/master/controller/jobs/src/Controller/Jobs).

 To render the output and return the content, you should use the `render()` method of the view.
 It expects the path of the template that should be used to generate the content.
 In combination with `$view->config()` it also checks if there's another template configured that should be used instead of the default one and translates a relative path into an absolute one.